 The sessions that were accepted were "Start your datacenter transformation journey with Azure Migrate" and "Striking the right balance while staying relevant".

-Fast forward to the 12th December and I am boarding a plane to London before heading to Belgian for the event.
+Fast forward to the 12th December and I am boarding a plane to London before heading to Belgium for the event.
 It was my first time at Cloudbrew and first time in Belgium.

 Cloudbrew is an event that has been running for 7 years now, and has grown from about 30 people to 300+!
 Which is amazing.
 From what I understand it's mostly been organic growth, from the fantastic organising team and word of mouth from the community.
 The event is a Microsoft centric conference, covering mostly Azure but there are other topics in amongst there and they have talks that are vendor neutral as well.
 The event is held in a city called Mechelen in Belgium, which is about 10mins on the train from Brussels airport.